 Transference is when a patient directs their feelings about one person that was or is in their personal life onto someone else, like a therapist who is not in their personal life and will not be despite any fantasy you may have to the contrary.
 It is very common in therapy.

 The remedy is to respect the fact that I have a professional life and a private life.
 Most therapists do.
 While it’s true that we have time to chat while you’re on the table and we do so occasionally about my mom, sisters, and my son, I rarely discuss anyone I’m dating unless it’s a superficial comment.

 In addition, I neither want nor need your opinion on my career track.
 I don’t want to be a P.T. and never have.
+They are not healers, can’t do Reiki or use infrared heat lamp, and take orders from a white coat.
 My skill oversteps a P.T.
 I have my own vision for my work and you should have your own vision for your work.